mafintosh/blog/posts/stability-first.md

 When Node core development stalled in 0.10, before the fork to io.js happened we learned some important lessons.

-1. Node core governence was broken and desperately needed community intervention.
+1. Node core governance was broken and desperately needed community intervention.
 2. Even with a stalled core project, Node innovation didn't stop.
 Module authors kept publishing new modules that moved the ecosystem forward.

 **Innovation shouldn't come from Node core**.
 It should come from modules.
 It should come from modules because they are easy to publish and they are extremely easy to update.
 We bump the major version when we want to make breaking changes and it doesn't break any old code as that'll just keep depending on the old version.
 Core doesn't have this luxury.